Workflow Automation Specialist Jobs in USA with Visa Sponsorship

 Get Access To All Jobs

-How to Get Visa Sponsorship as a Workflow Automation Specialist
+Tips for Finding Visa Sponsorship as a Workflow Automation Specialist

 Confirm the role qualifies as a specialty occupation

-Workflow Automation Specialist roles qualify for H-1B sponsorship when the position requires a specific bachelor's degree, not just any degree.
+Workflow Automation Specialist roles qualify for H-1B visa sponsorship when the position requires a specific bachelor's degree, not just any degree.
 Job postings that say 'degree preferred' rather than 'required' can jeopardize the petition at adjudication.

 Align your degree field to the job description